TakudzwaChoto/Flask-project/README.md

 # Flask-project
-A water quality management based on blockchain have hyperledger mechanism , interacating with web3.
+A water quality management based on blockchain having hyperledger mechanism , interacating with web3.